falcosecurity/falco-website/content/en/blog/detecting-supplychain-attacks-with-falco-action/index.md

 ## Let's meet!

-As always, we meet every week in our [community calls](https://github.com/falcosecurity/community), if you want to know the latest and the greatest you should join us there!
+As always, we meet every 2 weeks on Wednesday at 4pm UTC in our [community calls](https://github.com/falcosecurity/community), if you want to know the latest and the greatest you should join us there!

 If you have any questions